 Berlin Program for Advanced German and European Studies

 The program promotes young North American researchers with specialized knowledge of modern and contemporary Germany and Europe.
 The program supports scholars in all social science and humanities disciplines, including historians working on the period since the mid-18th century.
-Fellowships are awarded for doctoral dissertation research as well as postdoctoral research which leads to completion of a monograph.
+Fellowships are awarded for doctoral dissertation research as well as postdoctoral research.

 The program offers a stimulating academic environment that combines excellent research opportunities at one of Germany’s most distinguished research universities with intellectual and cultural interaction.
 Our colloquium - which is held in German - serves as a central meeting point for all fellows to share, discuss and support each other’s work.